stoeckley/Eat-Static/README.md

 ;; This function returns true or false as long as we pass in person ;; objects.
 If we lifted the elder-dutch-vegetarian? checks into the ;; arg list as well, it would *require* them to be true, which is not ;; the obvious goal of this function.
-But read on...
+Alternately, we could use pred, ;; but that would not enforce that you called this predicate with actual ;; person types, so your choice depends on the type of safety you want.
 ```
 ##### The **c>** macro
 Just as the **c** macro lets you pass named parameters as individual arguments, the **c>** macro does the same, but re-arranges the arg order slighly to allow for idiomatic usage inside one of the validation expressions of an argument list: